doc-detective/doc-detective.github.io/index.md

 ### Generate screenshots or video to accompany documentation

 When Doc Detective runs tests, it can take screenshots and make recordings.
-You can include this media in the documentation to compliment written processes, aiding the readers who prefer visual media while making sure your videos and images are up-to-date.
+You can include this media in the documentation to complement written processes, aiding the readers who prefer visual media while making sure your videos and images are up-to-date.

 ### Generate tests when updating documentation